tursodatabase/examples/README.md

 - [Turso CRM ER]: A multitenant CRM website built with [Remix] and [Turso] set to be deployed on managed cloud services like [Akamai's Linode], leveraging Turso's [multitenancy] and [embedded replicas] offerings.
 - [TurQw Store]: A shopping cart built with [Qwik] and [Turso].
 - [Tustro Blog]: A Server-side Rendered (SSR) [Astro] blog that fetches data from [Turso].
+- [Axum Todo List]: A todo list web application built with [Turso] and [Axum] - the Rust web framework.

 ## Desktop